Skip to contents

 Distances

-The distances result represents the Euclidean or Mahalanobis distance between the projected environmental conditions (G) and those in the calibration dataset (M).
-Higher distance values indicate greater dissimilarity from the calibration conditions, highlighting areas with increased extrapolation risk.
+The element distances represents Euclidean or Mahalanobis distances depending on what is defined in the argument distance.
+Large distance values indicate greater dissimilarity from training conditions, highlighting areas with high extrapolation risk.

 Basic

-The basic result identifies areas where at least one environmental variable differs from the reference (calibration) conditions.
+The element basic identifies areas where at least one environmental variable is outside training conditions.
 A value of ‘1’ indicates the presence of non-analogous conditions in that specific area and scenario.

 Simple

-The simple result quantifies the number of environmental variables in the projected area that are non-analogous to those in the calibration data.
+The results in simple quantify the number of environmental variables in the projected area that outside training conditions.

 # Non-analogous conditions towards high values in the ACCESS-CM2 scenario